Welcome to Quiet Mind Therapy Services!

 Meet Our Staff, All 10 of Us

 Stephen Haramis, LCSWStephen is a Licensed Clinical Social Worker who completed graduate training at Greater Rochester Collaborative MSW Program of SUNY Brockport and Nazareth College.
 During this time he completed clinical training with the Rochester Institute of Technology Psychotherapy Training Program.
 Additionally, he has completed focused post-graduate training in group psychotherapy from University of Rochester.
-Stephen specializes in working with adults with a wide range of issues including anxiety, depression and relationship difficulties.
+Stephen specializes in working with adults with a wide range of issues including obsessive compulsive disorder, depression and relationship difficulties.
 He is passionate about group therapy and working with couples.
-Stephen is trained in Psychodynamic Therapy, Cognitive-Behavioral Therapy (CBT), Problem-solving Therapy (PST), Exposure and Response Prevention (ERP), Integrative Couples Behavioral Therapy (ICBT), and Modern Analytic Group Therapy.
+Stephen is trained in Cognitive-Behavioral Therapy (CBT), Problem-solving Therapy (PST), Exposure and Response Prevention (ERP), Integrative Couples Behavioral Therapy (ICBT), Modern Analytic Group Therapy and Psychodynamic Therapy.
 When Stephen is out of the office, he enjoys restoring himself through either spending time in nature while camping with his wife and dog or spending time playing guitar.

 Lori Teller McDonald, LMSWLori is a Licensed Master’s Social Worker, who graduated from Nazareth/Brockport Collaborative, and has over 15 years of experience in successfully treating and helping people heal from various issues.
 Lori has 15 years of experience working with families who have a child with chronic illnesses, as well as working with children who are coping with a parent who has a lifetime illness.
 Lori also specializes in treating trauma, and helping people work through grief and loss.
 Lori enjoys working with couples who may be struggling, in addition to individual adults.
 Lori is trained in DBT (Dialectical Behavioral Therapy), PST (Problem Solving Therapy), CBT (Cognitive Behavioral Therapy), and tends to use an eclectic approach.
 When not helping others, Lori enjoys her 3 dogs, spending time with her adult children and the sun!!